-Imagine if you have to send an order confirmation email to each of your customers or generate website sitemaps manually.
+Imagine if you have to update currency rates or catalog price rules and generate website sitemaps manually.
 Seems like an impossible scenario, right?
 All because all these and many other tasks in your store are already handled for you by the Magento 2 cron jobs.

 They schedule different activities and perform them automatically without you even noticing.
 However, if you want to learn more about your store performance you need to learn more about the cron tasks.